Mar 31, 2014

 Many schools and libraries in South Africa continue to experience a serious shortage of books, due to a lack of sufficient funds.
 These educational institutions accordingly struggle to supply their communities with proper reading material needed to improve literacy in young and old alike.
 The RSG/KKNK Book Collection campaign addresses this shortage by collecting books for underprivileged communities.

-The campaign, now in its fifteenth year, has through the years collected and distributed more than a million books, and in 2012 the public’s generous donations saw 56 404 books amassed!
+The campaign, now in its sixteenth year, has through the years collected and distributed almost 1,3 million books, and in 2013 the public’s generous donations saw 81 000 books amassed!

-Shoprite and Checkers have always been on the foreground in supporting various campaigns aimed at furthering the education of our country’s children.
-In support of the 2013 RSG/KKNK Book Collection campaign, Shoprite and Checkers supermarkets countrywide are providing collection points for books customers no longer use.
+Checkers and Shoprite have always been on the foreground in supporting various campaigns aimed at furthering the education of our country’s children.
+In support of the 2014 RSG/KKNK Book Collection campaign, Checkers, Checkers Hyper and Shoprite supermarkets countrywide are providing collection points for books customers no longer use.

 All books collected during this time will be sorted and distributed to needy schools, libraries and community organizations by the Vryburgers Diensorganisasie.

-British poet and historian, Thomas Babington Macaulay, said: I would rather be a poor man living in an attic filled with books, than a king who does not love reading.
-And with that sentiment Shoprite and Checkers appeal to all to donate as many books as possible so that the lives of young and old can be enriched with the knowledge and joy found on the pages of books.
+Every book read is the next step towards building a road to knowledge and success that is easy and attainable for all South Africans.
+And with that sentiment Checkers and Shoprite appeal to all to donate as many books as possible so that the lives of young and old can be enriched with the knowledge and joy found on the pages of books.